ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/05-variants-and-optimisations.md

 #### Shuffle the array

-As we explained above, if we use a random pivot we get a good asymptotic behaviour, because the expected worst-case complexity will be $O(n\log(n))$.
+As explained in @sec:sorting-2:quicksort-complexity, if we use a random pivot we get a good asymptotic behaviour, because the expected worst-case complexity will be $O(n\log(n))$.

 One alternative to using a random pivot is to *shuffle* the array before sorting, that is, rearranging it in random order.